Cortex XSOAR Transform Language (DT)

 #

-MutatorsSince DT is Javascript based, it is also capable of mutating a result in the event that your integration may need a different format of the result.
-A classic use case for this would be using joining a server address obtained from another integration to an endpoint found by your integration to create a url which may be used by your integration at a later time.
+MutatorsSince DT is Javascript based, it can also mutate a result if your integration needs a different result format.
+A classic use case for this is joining a server address obtained from another integration to an endpoint found by your integration to create a URL which may be used by your integration at a later time.

 Here are a few examples: